zothsu/template/readme.md

 ## Background

-Simplicity is very important to me, therefore this repository complies with[](https://github.com/RichardLitt/) [Standard Readme](https://github.com/RichardLitt/standard-readme)
+Simplicity is very important to me, therefore this repository complies with [Richard Litt's ](https://github.com/RichardLitt/) [Standard Readme](https://github.com/RichardLitt/standard-readme) and

 > Your documentation is complete when someone can use your module without ever having to look at its code.
-This is very important.
-This makes it possible for you to separate your module's documented interface from its internal implementation (guts).
-This is good because it means that you are free to change the module's internals as long as the interface remains the same.

-> Remember: the documentation, not the code, defines what a module does.

 ~ [Ken Williams, Perl Hackers](http://mathforum.org/ken/perl_modules.html#document)

-Writing READMEs is way too hard, and keeping them maintained is difficult.
-By offloading this process - making writing easier, making editing easier, making it clear whether or not an edit is up to spec or not - you can spend less time worrying about whether or not your initial documentation is good, and spend more time writing and using code.

-By having a standard, users can spend less time searching for the information they want.
-They can also build tools to gather search terms from descriptions, to automatically run example code, to check licensing, and so on.

 The goals for this repository are: